-What I’ve come to realize is that Eastern and Western approaches to yoga are not mutually exclusive.
-In fact, Eastern and Western philosophies, as different as they are, often yield similar conclusions.
+What I’ve come to realize is that traditional Eastern and modern Western approaches to yoga are not mutually exclusive and often yield similar conclusions.

-For example, the benefits of meditation have been known to the East for thousands of years, but have only recently been accepted by the West now that study after study has validated what the Eastern ancients intuited.
-I’ve read books by neuroscientists exploring the science of what happens in the brain when we are mindful, and even what happens when a yogi reaches the state of mind called Samadhi, or pure bliss, transcendence and ultimate oneness.
+For example, the benefits of meditation have been known to the East for thousands of years, but have only recently become accepted by the mainstream West now that study after study has validated what the Eastern ancients intuited.
+There are several (excellent) books by Western neuroscientists exploring the science of what happens in the brain when we are mindful, and even what happens when a yogi reaches the state of mind called Samadhi, or pure bliss, transcendence and ultimate oneness.

-Even the most staunchly science-oriented and atheistic among us can find spiritual value in some forms of yoga.
+Even the most staunchly science-oriented and atheistic among us can find spiritual value in the traditional practice of yoga.
 Instead of connecting with God or the Higher Self, the not-so-spiritual could cultivate humility for the greater laws of nature, or for all that humans will never know or understand about the universe.

 What yoga is to me

 Just as there is no one correct way of thinking, there is no one correct way to practice yoga.
 Yoga originated 5,000 years ago.
 Early meditation practices were created by and for male monks.
 Why should yoga look exactly the same now as it did then?

-To stay relevant, I think it’s okay and even necessary for yoga to mindfully adapt with the changing times and types of practitioners, so long as these changes honor yoga’s roots.
-In my opinion, a practice can be called yoga as long as it acknowledges yoga’s history, encourages mindfulness and humility, incorporates yoga ethics, and is inclusive (notably, that an athletic white body is not a prerequisite).
+To stay relevant, it’s important for yoga to mindfully adapt with the changing times and practitioners, so long as these changes honor its roots.
+In my opinion, a practice is yoga as long as it acknowledges yoga’s history, encourages mindfulness and humility, incorporates yoga ethics, and is inclusive (notably, that an athletic white body is not a prerequisite).
 As a white yoga teacher, I recognize that there are inherent power dynamics at play when I teach (I’ll write an article about this later).
 My goal is to teach in a way that incorporates all of these ideas, without “othering” those that view the practice differently than me.